-Police say they will end the ‘occupation’ of Ottawa’s streets.
-Here’s why that has not happened yet.
+Police say they’ll end the ‘occupation’ of Ottawa’s streets.
+Here’s why that hasn’t happened yet.

-Now bolstered by the federal government, Interim Ottawa Police Chief Steve Bell on Tuesday sought to reassure the public, at a meeting of the Ottawa Police Services Board, “that we have a plan to end this illegal occupation.”
+Bolstered by the federal backing, Interim Ottawa Police Chief Steve Bell on Tuesday sought to reassure the public, at a meeting of the Ottawa Police Services Board, “that we have a plan to end this illegal occupation.”

 Members of the self-styled “Freedom Convoy” say they’ll stay until their wide-ranging grievances are met.
 Some want an end to all public health restrictions.
 Others want Trudeau out of office.